hove-io/navitia/documentation/slate/source/includes/objects.md

 |name|string|Name of the physical mode|
 |commercial_modes|array of [commercial_mode](#commercial-mode)|Commercial modes of this physical mode|

+Physical modes are fastened and normalized (though the list can -rarely- be extended, and is driven before Navitia so it is subject to mistakes in inputs).
+So it's easier for integrators to map it to a pictogram, but prefer [commercial_mode](#commercial-mode) for a text output.

+The idea is to use physical modes when building a request to Navitia, and commercial modes when building an output to the traveler.

-Physical modes are fastened and normalized.
-If you want to propose modes filter in your application, you should use [physical_mode](#physical-mode) rather than [commercial_mode](#commercial-mode).
+Example: If you want to propose modes filter in your application, you should use [physical_mode](#physical-mode) rather than [commercial_mode](#commercial-mode).

 Here is the valid id list: